FNNDSC/pypx/README.rst

 ``pypx`` is a *complete* client-side PACS (Picture Archive and Communications System) Query/Retrieve/Storage solution that operates in stand-alone script mode in addition to providing a set of python modules for use in other packages.
 The modules/API provide a simple mechanism for a python program to interact with an appropriately configured remote PACS, while the stand alone scripts offer a convenient ability to directly Query/Retrieve/Storge images from the command line.

-``pypx`` was mostly developed for use in the ChRIS system as part of the ``pfdcm`` microservice; however the CLI scripts of ``pypx`` and the provided docker image offer a convenient and powerful means of accessing a PACS without any additional overhead.
+``pypx`` was mostly developed for use in the ChRIS system as part of the ``pfdcm`` microservice; however the CLI scripts of ``pypx`` and the provided docker image offer a quick and powerful means of accessing a PACS without any additional overhead.

 1.1 Complete **Client** Side
 ============================

 This solution is **client**-side and cannot operate fully independently of an appropriately configured PACS.
-Having said, in the dockerized mode (either by building a local container or using the container provided on dockerhub (``fnndsc/pypx``) all the necessary infrastructure is provided to listen for incoming image data.
+Having said that, in the dockerized mode (either by building a local container or using the container provided on dockerhub (``fnndsc/pypx``) all the necessary infrastructure is provided to listen for and store incoming image data.
 Some minor post configuration might however be required.

 1.1.1 Quick PACS Primer
 -----------------------

 A PACS exists as a separate service on a network, and ``pypx`` communicates with a pre-configured PACS when asking for Query data and when Retrieving images.
 Importantly, from the client perspective, data is **PUSHED** from the PACS, and not **PULLED** from the client.
 This means that client software in essence "asks" the PACS for images and the PACS obliges by transmitting the images over the network to a pre-configured location.

 Communications with a PACS are for the most insecure and reflected a circa 1990s view/model of internetworking.
-When a client communicates with a PACS, it sends along with every request string identifiers, unique to the client.
+When a client communicates with a PACS, it sends along with every request string identifiers unique to the client and configured in the PACS.
 Typical identifiers are the ``AETitle`` and sometimes additionally the ``CalledAETitle``.
 The PACS examines these strings on receipt to identify/authenticate the client and also to identify a destination network ``IP:port`` to which data can be transmitted.

 1.1.2 Configuring a PACS
 -------------------------

 In order to be fully complete, a destination PACS with which ``pypx`` modules wish to communicate needs to be configured with appriate ``AETitle``, ``CalledAETitle``, as well as the network address IP and port of the ``pypx`` hosting machine.
-This is obviously outside of the scope of this documentation.
+Configuring a PACS is obviously outside of the scope of this documentation.
 Consult your PACS for information on this configuration.

 1.1.3 Configuring ``pypx``
 ---------------------------